krzentner/language-world/data/text-davinci-003/chain_md/faucet-open-0.md

     Steps:  1.
-Put gripper above faucet  2.
-Grab faucet with the gripper  3.
-Rotate faucet left First, put the gripper above the faucet.
+Put gripper above faucet handle  2.
+Put gripper around faucet handle  3.
+Turn the faucet left First, put the gripper above the faucet handle, so that we don't knock it off while trying to turn it
-    - When the robot's gripper is not vertically aligned with the faucet, the robot should put gripper above faucet.
+    - When the robot's gripper is not above the faucet handle, the robot should put gripper above faucet handle.
-    If the faucet becomes right of the gripper, go back to putting the gripper above the faucet.
+    If the gripper isn't around the faucet handle, put it around the faucet handle.
-    - When the faucet is not right of the robot's gripper and the faucet is not out of grip by the robot's gripper, the robot should grab faucet.
+    - When the robot's gripper is not around faucet handle and the robot's gripper is open, the robot should drop gripper around faucet handle.
-    Once the gripper is around the faucet, rotate it left.
+    Now that the gripper is around the faucet handle, turn the faucet left.
-    - When the robot's gripper is around the faucet, the robot should rotate faucet left.
+    - When the robot's gripper is around faucet handle, the robot should turn faucet left.